 The Company's financial results are primarily affected by the relationship, or margin, between the prices for its refined petroleum products and the prices for the crude oil that is the main raw material for these refined petroleum products.
-Crude oil accounted for approximately 36% and 35% of the Company's total cost of goods sold in 2019 and 2020, respectively.
+Crude oil accounted for approximately 36%, 35% and 38% of the Company's total cost of goods sold in 2019, 2020, and in the first three months of 2021, respectively.

 Many factors influence the price of crude oil, including changes in global supply and demand for crude oil, international economic conditions, global conflicts or acts of terrorism, weather conditions, domestic and foreign governmental regulation, price wars among oil producers and other factors over which the Company has no control.
-In the first quarter of 2020, Saudi Aramco increased production from around 9.7 mmbpd to 12 mmbpd when Russia refused to join the OPEC+ alliance in cutting production.
-The rise in supply, coupled with the drastic decline in demand due to the COVID-19 pandemic, resulted in Dubai price plunging to as low as \$13/bbl in April 2020 daily trading from \$67/bbl in end-December 2019.
-While the volatility was subsequently managed when OPEC+ agreed to cut production, demand risks continued due to the COVID-19 pandemic.
+In the second quarter of 2020, the COVID-19 pandemic triggered an unprecedented collapse in demand as most countries implemented lockdowns in March 2020 which significantly reduced global economic activity.
+The supply glut caused by the COVID-19 pandemic and the oil price war between Saudi Arabia and Russia in the first quarter of 2020 resulted in Dubai price plunging to as low as \$13/bbl in April 2020 daily trading from \$67/bbl in end-December 2019.
+Since then, OPEC+ members managed price volatility through production cuts of 9.7 mmbpd from April to June 2020 and 7.7 mmbpd from July to December 2020.
+While crude prices returned to pre-pandemic levels for the first time in February 2021, volatility risks continue due to the lingering impact of the COVID-19 pandemic.

 Historically, the Company holds approximately two months and approximately three weeks of crude oil and finished petroleum products inventory in the Philippines and Malaysia, respectively.
 Accordingly, since the Company accounts for its inventory using the first-in-first-out method, a sharp drop in crude oil prices could adversely affect the Company, as it may require the Company to sell its refined petroleum products produced with higher-priced crude oil at lower prices.
 The Company may not be able to pass crude oil price fluctuations along to its consumers in a timely manner, or at all, due to regulatory restrictions or social and competitive concerns.
 The Philippine government has historically intervened to restrict increases in the prices of petroleum products in the Philippines from time to time.
+The Company, fully cognizant of its social responsibilities, heeds the government's calls for such price restraints.
+Price interventions from the government have historically arisen only in rare instances, such as in the aftermath of severe natural disasters, and last only for a limited period.
+The national government has likewise been supportive and understanding of the Company's financial well-being. knowing the importance of the Company being able to carry out its mandate to ensure stable and efficient energy supply for the country.
 Any inability to pass on fluctuations in the price of crude oil may have a material adverse effect on the Company's business, results of operations and financial condition.
 In addition, even if the Company were able to pass on increases in the price of crude oil to its customers, demand for its products may decrease as a result of such price increases.
 In addition, the Company's Malaysian operations are subject to government price controls.
-See "- The fuel business in Malaysia is regulated by the Malaysian government, and the Company is affected by Malaysian government policies and regulations relating to the marketing of fuel products."
+See "Risk Factors - Risks Relating to the Company's Business and Operations - The fuel business in Malaysia is regulated by the Malaysian government, and the Company is affected by Malaysian government policies and regulations relating to the marketing of fuel products."